Lamprinii/SonarQube-scans-testing/README.md

 ## For Golang source files:

-1. We cannot use the sonar scanner for gradle
+1. Perform the sonar scan through any sonar-scanner CLI

-2. We can only use the sonar-scanner approach for performing scans for Go Projects

-3. This is because the gradle sonar scanner is unable to include go projects even when defined in the settings.gradle file

-4. Run the sonar scanner

-5. No further actions are required, and analysis results will be visible in SonarQube
+2. The analysis will be taken care of automatically without any further steps

 ### Inclusion of test and coverage reports for Go: